arielvscncls/arielvscncls/README.md

 - 👋 Hi, I’m @arielvscncls.
 My name is Ariel Vasconcelos.
 I currently live in Fortaleza, Brazil.
 - 👀 I’m interested in a lot of things.
 I study dentistry, I draw, ...
-- 🌱 I’m currently learning PHP - Bootstrap - SQL - AWS
+- 🌱 I’m currently learning UX UI design and frontend skills
-- 💞️ I’m looking to collaborate on ?
+- 💞️ I’m looking to collaborate on new projects

 <!---
 arielvscncls/arielvscncls is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.